usmcamp0811/dotfiles/packages/scripts/vault-scripts/README.md

      - Handles both KV v1 and KV v2 secret engines.
      - Provides helpful color-coded outputs for errors, commands, and general information.

+6. **system-vault-check**
+   Checks the Vault KV paths and fields required by a specific system configuration in your NixOS dotfiles.
+   **Usage:** `system-vault-check <system-name>`

+   - **Options:**

+     - `<system-name>`: The name of the system to check (required).
+     - `--help`: Display detailed usage instructions.

+   - **Features:**

+     - Validates the existence of all required Vault KV paths and their fields.
+     - Outputs errors for missing paths or fields with helpful color-coded messages.
+     - Returns `exit 0` if all paths and fields exist, or `exit 1` if any are missing.
+     - Reduces deployment timeouts and failures by pre-checking Vault configurations.

+   - **Requirements:**

+     - The `VAULT_ADDR` environment variable must be set.
+     - You must be logged into Vault before running the script.

+   - **Example:**
+     ```bash
+     system-vault-check my-system
+     ```

 ---

 ### Recommended Usage